joolstorrentecalo/gitlab-foss/doc/user/application_security/container_scanning/index.md

 The compressed Trivy database is stored in the `/tmp` folder of the container and it is extracted to `/home/gitlab/.cache/trivy/{ee|ce}/db` at runtime.
 This error can happen if you have a volume mount for `/tmp` directory in your runner configuration.

 To resolve this, instead of binding the `/tmp` folder, bind specific files or folders in `/tmp` (for example `/tmp/myfile.txt`).

-### Resolving `context deadline exceeded` error

-This error means a timeout occurred.
-To resolve it, add the `TRIVY_TIMEOUT` environment variable to the `container_scanning` job with a sufficiently long duration.

 ## Changes